cs432-websci-master/github-classroom-for-students/README.md

 # GitHub Classroom Guide for Students

 This is a guide for students to setup Git and GitHub for use with GitHub Classroom.
-We use RStudio in our class, so we will give instructions on how to use RStudio to setup Git locally.
+You may use RStudio in our class, so we will give instructions on how to use RStudio to setup Git locally.
+You may want to use [Github Desktop](https://desktop.github.com) instead of RStudio for managing your GitHub repo with a GUI.
 <!-- However, this is not necessary. -->

 **MCW Note:** These instructions were originally generated Jacob Fiksel (@jfiksel), so many of the images and examples will refer to his course.
-I've made some minor changes, but for the most part following these instructions will get you setup with GitHub and RStudio for use in our ODU CS 625 course.
-Mainly where you see *advanced-biostatistics-lab-fall-2017*, just replace that with *cs625-fall-2019*.
+I've made some minor changes, but for the most part following these instructions will get you setup with GitHub and RStudio for use in our ODU CS 432/532 course.
+Mainly where you see *advanced-biostatistics-lab-fall-2017*, just replace that with *cs432-spr-2020*.

 ### Steps for getting setup with GitHub
 1. Register for account on GitHub (https://github.com/).
 We recommend using a username that incorporates your name (jfiksel, weiglemc)